emircankilicaslan/emircankilicaslan/README.md

 # Hello, I’m Emircan Kılıçaslan 👋

 ### About Me
-I am an Graduate Information Systems and Technologies student passionate about software development.
+I am an Graduate Information Systems and Technologies student at Bilkent University and passionate about software development.
 I have a strong interest in **web development** and **data analysis** areas, and I plan to build my career in these fields.

 ### Technical Skills
 - **Backend:** C#, .NET Core, ASP.NET Web API, Node.js